shaimarus/torchserve_hugging/README.md

 # Serving Huggingface Transformers using TorchServe

-# 1.

-We will deploy pretrained model "distilbert-base-uncased-finetuned-sst-2-english" for sentiment analysis (positive and negative classes) from HuggingFace.
+### 1.We will deploy pretrained model "distilbert-base-uncased-finetuned-sst-2-english" for sentiment analysis (positive and negative classes) from HuggingFace.

 ## Installation
 * 1.I run pure python 3.9 throw docker and install next dependencies:<br/>